-II-A-006 Staff Log

-Correctional staff maintain a permanent log and prepares shift reports that record routine information, emergency situations and unusual incidents.
-The facility shall maintain written records or logs which continuously document the following information:

-- 1. Personnel on duty;

-- 2. Offender population;

-- 3. Admission and release of offenders;

-- 4. Shift activities;

-- 5. Entry/exit of all visitors including legal/medical;

-- 6. Unusual occurrences or facility emergencies (including but not limited to major and minor disturbances such as riots, hostage situations, fires, escapes, deaths, serious illness or injury and assaults or other acts of violence.)
-Refer to BJG I-

-Visual Inspection: copies of log book, records of staff deployment in Compliant -Logs are placed in all areas of the facility and contain required information.
-Facility forms are completed for notification of incidents to the administration. but , or
+Visual Inspection: records of staff deployment, facility logs, documentation of annual review of staffing analysis and plan II-A-004 Female Offenders and Female Staff When a female offender is housed in a facility, at least one female staff member is on duty at all times.
+Visual Inspection: records of staff deployment, facility logs Compliant- Female staff works in female dorms.
+All male staff entering must have a female staff member present with them at all times II-A-005 No Offender Control Over Others No offender or group of offenders is given control, or allowed to exert authority over other offenders.
+Visual Inspection: written policy and procedure Compliant II-A-006 Staff Log Correctional staff maintain a permanent log and prepares shift reports that record routine information, emergency situations and unusual incidents.
+The facility shall maintain written records or logs which continuously document the following information: 1.
+Personnel on duty; 2.
+Offender population; 3.
+Admission and release of offenders; 4.
+Shift activities; 5.
+Entry/exit of all visitors including legal/medical; 6.
+Unusual occurrences or facility emergencies (including but not limited to major and minor disturbances such as riots, hostage situations, fires, escapes, deaths, serious illness or injury and assaults or other acts of violence.)
+Compliant- Logs are in place in all areas of the facility with required information.
+All facility forms are completed for notifications of incidents to the administration. illness or injury and assaults or other acts of violence.)
+Visual Inspection: copies of log book, records of staff deployment